Are you looking into the most common and basic techniques on how to edit real estate photos?

 In the real estate industry, high-quality images that appeal to potential buyers are an absolute must.

-As mentioned earlier, your photography is what is going to help your agent and Realtor clients to get homebuyers through the door and hopefully sell the property.
+As mentioned earlier, your photography is what is going to help your real estate agent and Realtor clients get homebuyers through the door and hopefully sell their listed properties.

-So, it’s your job to provide them with beautiful photos of homes, yards, offices, and interior spaces that will captivate the viewers, which requires good post-processing.
+So it’s your job, as a real estate photographer, to provide them with beautiful photos of homes, yards, offices, and interior spaces that will captivate the viewers, which requires good post-processing skills.

-Here are our top 11 techniques on how to edit real estate photos in Lightroom and Photoshop.
+Here are our top 13 techniques on how to edit real estate photos in Lightroom and Photoshop to create eye-catching images that are sure to attract buyers.

 To get started, brightness and color correction are the backbone of all image enhancement.
 Color correction can be done in Lightroom and Photoshop.